About the Duties Hurting Farmers

 The Petition

-In June 2020, the Mosaic Company, the second largest phosphate fertilizer producer in the world—and the dominant U.S. producer—filed petitions with the U.S. Department of Commerce (DOC) and International Trade Commission (USITC) for an investigation into—and imposition of countervailing duties (CVDs) on—phosphate fertilizer imports from Morocco and Russia.
+In June 2020, the Mosaic Company, one of the largest phosphate fertilizer producer in the world—and the dominant U.S. producer—filed petitions with the U.S. Department of Commerce (DOC) and International Trade Commission (USITC) for an investigation into—and imposition of countervailing duties (CVDs) on—phosphate fertilizer imports from Morocco and Russia.
 A much smaller U.S. producer supported Mosaic’s petition after it was filed.

 In its filing, Mosaic claimed injury from price drops in 2019.
 The truth is that those price drops were caused by unpredictable shifts in supply and demand from historic flooding and weather events in late 2018 and the first half of 2019, which dramatically reduced planted acreage in 2019 and therefore reduced farmer demand for fertilizer.